hazelcast/hazelcast-reference-manual/src/Map-Backups.md

 Hazelcast distributes map entries onto multiple cluster members (JVMs).
 Each member holds some portion of the data.

 Distributed maps have 1 backup by default.
 If a member goes down, you do not lose data.
-Backup operations are synchronous, so when a `map.put(key, value)` returns, it is guaranteed that the map entry is replicated to one other node.
+Backup operations are synchronous, so when a `map.put(key, value)` returns, it is guaranteed that the map entry is replicated to one other member.
 For the reads, it is also guaranteed that `map.get(key)` returns the latest value of the entry.
 Consistency is strictly enforced.

 #### Creating Sync Backups